20 Feb Mold, Fixture & Tool Building

-The thermal efficiency and durability of aluminum make it the material of choice for production thermoforming tools.
-The nature of thermoforming, combined with the longevity of the aluminum tool, can yield an unlimited number of production parts.
+The thermal efficiency and durability of aluminum make it the material of choice for the production thermoforming tools.
+The nature of thermoforming combined with the longevity of the aluminum tool can yield an unlimited number of production parts.
 Aluminum tools with adequate temperature control will produce parts efficiently, with dimensional stability, and repeatable appearance from run to run.

-Tru-Form Plastics constructs their machined aluminum thermoforming tools in-house based on customer supplied 3-D CAD part files.
+Tru-Form Plastics constructs their machined aluminum thermoforming tools in-house based on customer-supplied 3-D CAD part files.
 This capability provides economic advantages along with reduced lead times to tool completion.
-In-house tool making provides control during this crucial stage of the product development cycle.
+Also important, in-house tool-making provides control during this crucial stage of the product development cycle.

 In some instances, such as early market evaluations, considering a temporary or prototype tool may be advisable.
 Tru-Form Plastics engineers will be able to explain the tradeoffs of temporary tooling compared to going directly to a production tool for your application.